Applies to: Windows 10/11

 - Azure Government

-So, if a customer is set up in global Azure, there are no region restrictions.
-For example, if Contoso uses global Azure but has employees working in China, the Contoso employees working in China would be able to use Autopilot to deploy devices.
-If Contoso uses Azure China, the Contoso employees would not be able to use Autopilot.
+If you use global Azure, there are no region restrictions.
+For example, Contoso uses global Azure but has employees working in China.
+The Contoso employees working in China can still use Autopilot to deploy devices.
+If Contoso uses Azure China 21Vianet, the Contoso employees can't use Autopilot.